F93

 Possible Causes

-Open or shorted door lock motor, Broken wiring harness to lock, Failed door lock switch, Defective electronic oven control output to lock
+Open or shorted door lock motor, broken wiring harness to the lock, failed door lock switch, defective electronic oven control output to the lock.

 How to Fix / Troubleshooting